kelq/Getting_And_Cleaning_Data_Course_Project/README.md

 1. Download the data required.
 They can be found at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-Unzip the following files to the same directory.
+Unzip the following files to the same directory (Note: This might require you to copy out the files from the test and train folders).

 	* activity_labels.txt
 	* features.txt